 - Have the family coordinator gather and keep your family together at the ceremony site, and make sure family members don't leave after one photo if they will be in multiple photos.
 They could even line up the next group and have them ready to go during each portrait.

-- We will need approximately two-to-three minutes per photo to get everyone into position and to capture a professional portrait with lighting, angles and composition, so keep your lists to a size that can be accomplished in the given time.
+- I will need approximately one-to-three minutes per photo to get everyone into position and to capture a professional portrait with lighting, angles and composition, so keep your lists to a size that can be accomplished in the given time.

 - Have your family coordinator instruct your other family members who are waiting not to pull out their cell phones and distract subjects (refer to your contract restricting cell phone and guest camera use during the formal photography time).
-Your photographer needs your family members looking at the right camera so these photos can be done quickly and the rest of the timeline will occur on time.
-Your family will have plenty of opportunities at the reception to get their own cell phone photos with you!
+I need your family members looking at the right camera so these photos can be done quickly and the rest of the timeline will occur on time.
+Your family will have plenty of opportunities at the reception to get their own cell phone photos with you, and I love to share - you can share your gallery with all of them!

 5 pm to 5:30 pm: Wedding Party and Couple's Portraits / Cocktails